Architkak/CompatrIot/CompatrIoT.md

 <h5>Identification Method 3</h5>

-<p> Once the UART port is identified, communicate with the target device to further analyze read/write access to the device.
-The objective is to understand the process of interfacing with the target device, identifying the correct baud rate that it uses to communicate and analyze the read/write access.
+<p> Once we sucessfully identified the UART pins we can communicate with the device to access the device using usb to TTL converter.

 <h5> - JTAG </h5>